 At first glance, it seems like a good way to give employees flexibility and save companies on health insurance and other benefits.
 But the decision to hire a contractor or a full-time employee runs much deeper than that.

 If contract work saves companies so much money, why do companies still hire full-time, in-house employees?

 In some cases, the cost savings of hiring contractors instead of full-time employees aren't actually as big as you might think.
 Especially if companies need help on long-term projects that could take years to complete.
 Some organizations have a "revolving door" of short-term contract employees to work on these kinds of projects, but training overhead and management time can make this inefficient.

 One of the biggest benefits of hiring full-time employees is that they grow with the company.
 Long-term employees become embedded in the organizational culture, develop company-specific skills, and prepare for better performance in upper management positions while enjoying job security in the process.

 Contractors don't provide any of those advantages.
 And that can be a huge detriment to companies, say multiple professors of management at Wharton.

 In short, full-time employees help companies create long-term growth.
 Full-time employees are more loyal, more valued, and less stressed.
 That helps them deliver better long-term results for companies.

 If you need someone that can help your company move successfully into the future, hiring a full-time employee is often the right decision.

-That's a lot of good reasons to hire full-time employees.
-So why are so many companies relying more on contractors?
+That's a lot of good reasons to fill full-time positions.
+So why are so many companies relying more on contract employees?